vjoel/fsdb/README.md

 * Accessing objects in a database is unaffected by the current dir of your process.
 The database knows it's own absolute path, and path arguments to the Database API are interpreted relative to that.
-If you want to work with a subdirectory of the database, and paths relative to that, use Database#subdb:
+If you want to work with a subdirectory of the database, and paths relative to that, use `Database#subdb`:

     ``` ruby
     db = Database.new['/tmp']